-The growing demand video-teleconferencing (VTC) for both direct services and administrative functions will be expanded by partnership between DARS, the DSA, our Workforce Investment partners, twenty five Area Agencies for Aging and other interested state agencies.
-VTC sessions will be recordable, use High Definition display, allow personal computer participation, and be available to 98 sites across the Commonwealth.
+The growing demand videoteleconferencing (VTC) for both direct services and administrative functions will be expanded by partnerships between DARS, the DSA, our Workforce Investment partners, twenty five Area Agencies for Aging and other interested state agencies.
+VTC sessions will be recordable, use High Definition display, and allow personal computer participation.
+The cost and degree of oversight will be reduced due to improved technology.

-Expansion of SharePoint services will expedite web services development, increase non-Virginia participation in collaborative projects and expedite information sharing.
+Expansion of SharePoint services will expedite web services development, increase nonVirginia participation in collaborative projects and expedite information sharing.